jasonbian97/fastcod-code/Readme.md

 # FastCod

+This repo is the official implementation of paper: [FastCod: Fast Brain Connectivity in Diffusion Imaging](https://arxiv-export3.library.cornell.edu/abs/2302.09247)
+This paper won the best student paper runner-up award in SPIE-MI 2023!

 FastCod can efficiently compute the diffusion-based connectivity feature between brain regions.
 It is a open-source tool and written in python.
 If you use diffusion-weighted MRI and tractography in your research or clinical practice, this tool can possibly save you lots of time!

 Key features: